Arriving at a long-term rental apartment in a foreign country is a little like going on a blind date. You never know exactly what you’re going to get.

 We quickly learned that vacation rental living poses particular packing challenges, different from the ones that face tourists staying in hotels.

-Almost all of our temporary homes have been comfortable, true to the owners‘ listings, and well provisioned, but there are certain essentials that we take along to help us adapt more easily to new environments:
+Almost all of our temporary homes have been comfortable, true to the owners‘ listings, and well provisioned.

 1. The Check-In List